 A Certificate MAY have a one-to-one relationship or one-to-many relationship with the signed Code.
 Regardless, revocation of a Certificate may invalidate the Code Signatures on all signed Code, some of which could be perfectly sound.
-Because of this, the CA MAY specify a revocation date in a CRL or OCSP response to time-bind the set of software affected by the revocation, and software should continue to treat objects containing a timestamp dated before the revocation date as valid.
+Because of this, the CA MAY specify the time at which the Certificate is first considered to be invalid in the revocationDate field of a CRL entry or the revocationTime field of an OCSP response to time-bind the set of software affected by the revocation1, and software should continue to treat objects containing a timestamp dated before the revocation date as valid.